An estimate for the radial chemical distance in $2d$ critical percolation clusters: Improving on : connecting shortcuts around three-arm points

 The estimate for the denominator in \eqref{eqn: camila} is somewhat more delicate, because we need to construct an event with probability of order

 which ensures the occurrence of $\{e\in \gamma\}$.
 The relevant construction is illustrated in Figure \ref{fig:a}.

-\begin{Definition} Let $D$ be the event that \begin{enumerate} \item The edge $e$ lies on an open arm $\ell_1$ from the origin to $\partial B_n$.
+\begin{Definition} Let $D$ be the event that \begin{enumerate} \item The edge $e$ lies on an open arm $\ell_1$ from the origin to $\partial B_n$;

-\item There is an open circuit $d\mathcal{C}$ with a defect in the annulus $B(3M/2,5M/2)$.
-The defect edge $f$ is contained in a box $\mathcal{B}\subset B(7M/4,9M/4)$ of side length $M/2$.
+\item There is an open circuit $d\mathcal{C}$ with a defect in the annulus $B(3M/4,M)$.
+The defect edge $f$ is contained in a box $\mathcal{B}\subset B(13M/16,15M/16)$ of side length $M/8$;

 \item There is a closed dual arc $\mathfrak{k}$ inside $d\mathcal{C}$, between the box $\mathcal{B}$ and a box $\mathcal{B}'$ with the same center as $\mathcal{B}$ and twice the side length of $\mathcal{B}$.
-This arc connects two edges that are dual to two open edges $u$ and $v$ on the circuit with defect $d\mathcal{C}$. $u$ lies on the arc of $d\mathcal{C}$ between $f$ and the endpoint of $\ell_1$ on the circuit when the circuit is traversed in the counterclockwise direction. $v$ lies between $f$ and the endpoint of $\ell_1$ when the circuit is traversed in the clockwise direction. $u$ and $v$ are connected by an arc that consists only of open edges of $d\mathcal{C}$ inside $\mathcal{B}$ as well as the (closed) defect edge $f$.
+This arc connects two edges that are dual to two open edges $u$ and $v$ on the circuit with defect $d\mathcal{C}$.
+The edge $u$ lies on the arc of $d\mathcal{C}$ between $f$ and the endpoint of $\ell_1$ on the circuit when the circuit is traversed in the counterclockwise direction.
+The edge $v$ lies between $f$ and the endpoint of $\ell_1$ when the circuit is traversed in the clockwise direction. $u$ and $v$ are connected by an arc that consists only of open edges of $d\mathcal{C}$ inside $\mathcal{B}$ as well as the (closed) defect edge $f$;

-\item A dual neighbor $0^*$ of the origin is connected to $\partial B_n^*$ by a closed dual path $\ell_2$, which necessarily contains the dual edge $f^*$, the dual of the defect edge in the first item.
-Consider the closed curve obtained by joining the origin to $0^*$, followed by $\ell_2$, then following the circuit with defect $d\mathcal{C}$ in the \emph{counterclockwise} direction from $f$ to the endpoint of $\ell_1$ on $d\mathcal{C}$, and finally following $\ell_1$ back to the origin.
-Denote the region bounded by this curve by $J$. \item The dual edge $e^*$ is connected to the arc $\mathfrak{k}$ by a closed dual path lying inside $J$.
+\item A dual neighbor $0^*$ of the origin is connected to $\partial B_n^*$ by a closed dual path $\ell_2$, which necessarily contains $f^*$, the dual of the defect edge in the second item.
+Consider the closed curve\footnote{``Closed'' here means that the curve is a continuous image of a circle.} obtained by joining the origin to $0^*$, followed by $\ell_2$, then following the circuit with defect $d\mathcal{C}$ in the \emph{counterclockwise} direction from $f$ to the endpoint of $\ell_1$ on $d\mathcal{C}$, and finally following $\ell_1$ back to the origin.
+Denote the region bounded by this curve by $J$;

+\item The dual edge $e^*$ is connected to the arc $\mathfrak{k}$ by a closed dual path lying inside $J$.
 In other words, $\mathfrak{k}$ is connected to $e^*$ to the \emph{clockwise} side of $\ell_1$.